12 people were elected to CWDO's board on June 13, 2017 with election of Officers on June 19th.

 Interests: Accessibility standards, human rights, recreation, mobility, chronic pain and brain injury

-Background: Tiffany has her Honour Bachelor of Kinesiology degree from Lakehead University and a diploma in Recreation Therapy from Confederation College.
+Background: Tiffany is a registered kinesiologist with an honours and graduate diploma in kinesiology from Lakehead University and a diploma in Recreation Therapy from Confederation College.
 She is an individual who lives with a physical disability.
 Tiffany has experience working in not-for profit organizations and has an understanding of working with individuals who have disabilities.
 Tiffany believes that recreation and physical activity is important and modifying it to include all is important to her and she has started to help individuals to gain access.
 Tiffany was able to work with the Canada Games Complex and design a fitness guide that was designed for individuals who have spinal cord injuries, cerebral palsy, multiple sclerosis, and Parkinson’s disease.

 Interests: Disability Law, strategic planning, education, housing, recreation, transportation